-Standards are an important key to success for any nascent technology, and blockchain is no exception.
-The right standards, set at the right time in a technology’s development, can ensure interoperability, generate trust in and help ensure ease of use of the technology, and so support its development and pathway to mass adoption.
+Standards are an important key to success for any developing technology, and blockchain is no exception.
+The right standards, set at the right time in a technology’s development, can ensure interoperability, generate trust in and help ensure ease of use of the technology.
+In this way, they support its development and create a pathway to mass adoption.

 The EU takes an active role in the blockchain standards community, engaging and working closely with all relevant bodies around the world.